 A Prince But Not A StarCharlie is very much a product of his strange family and the strange system that sustains it.
 No doubt that is a section of south eastern upper class British society that recognises him as one of its own or at least as having some semblance of themselves.
 But his appearance, demeanour, style of speech and way of life are alien to the age and to the majority of British people.

-This is particularly unfortunate for monarchists.
+These oddities are particularly unfortunate for monarchists.
 Because now the future of an institution that likes to boast of a 1000 year history, seems to depend on a cheap and ephemeral Hollywood-style glamour, which it sometimes has to outsource.

 For long the Windsors shored up their reputations by sponsoring charities while stuffing their own pockets with the people's money.
 Now monarchists and their lovers in the news media revel in the perceived Hollywood celebrity images of the younger Windsors.
 In Britain, New Zealand and Australia this has been seen as bringing renewed hope to the feudal institution.